 In addition, I have been a senior reporter for the market intelligence service OTR Global for more than a decade reporting on trends in enterprise technology and network security for the financial community.
-I also create original content for a number of clients in accounting, finance, and the fintech markets.
+I also create original content for a number of clients in accounting, finance, fintech and underwater life support markets.

 I attended graduate school at Stanford University (M.S.
 Mathematics, M.S.
 Management Science & Engineering) where I worked on some of the first pricing and congestion modeling of computer networks.
 Following grad school, I moved to Washington D.C. where I worked for U.S. Senator Ted Stevens (AK) as a policy analyst and liaison to the congressional Office of Technology Assessment (OTA).